Code-Institute-Submissions/Irish-Music-Vault/README.md

 The login page has the same input fields as the registration page minus the email input.
 The same validation errors and success indicators will be shown upon user interaction with it.
 Similar to the registration page, successful completion of the form followed by pressing the submit button will bring the user to their user profile page.

 ### PROFILE.HTML
+* Upon being logged into this page a Flash message is displayed welcoming the user.
+If I refresh the page this message is no longer present.
+Also upon successful registration to the site a Flash message is displayed on this page stating 'Registration Successful' after the user is again redirected to this page.

 The profile page contains two sections.
 One for user details and another that contains any uploads a user has submitted.
 * In the user details section at the top of the screen there are four pieces of user data.
 The first is the user's username which is set to the username that they registered with.
 In this test case it is set to 'michael' as per the registration testing above.
 The email is set to 'michael@email.com' as per the test case above.
 The next two are 'Total Uploads' and 'Uploads Rated 5/5'.
 'Total Uploads' is set to 0 as I have not uploaded anything yet.
 'Uploads Rated 5/5' is currently empty.
 The section below this which shows the albums that I have uploaded is also empty.
 * I will test these by uploading an album in the upload section, in this case 'Gambler's Ballet' by Kila